 I have been a full-time freelance writer since 1987, working for trade and craft publications, and producing educational and training material for adults as well as high school students.
 I have edited fiction and non-fiction book-length works for the Oregon Historical Society Press, the Portland Japanese Garden, Northwest Alpacas, and award-winning urban fantasy writer, Devon Monk, among others.
+I edit medical conference content for TriStar Event Media, LLC.
 I review books for Gems & Gemology and Blue Ink Review.
 I write fiction under the name Liz Hartley.

 I am fascinated with the physical and biological sciences and wildlife, and have written three science-related young adult books: The Greenhouse Effect; Death Trap: the Story of the La Brea Tar Pits; and Built for Speed: the Extraordinary and Enigmatic Cheetah.
 I’ve also written about light theory, earth evolution, singing dunes, gorillas in zoos, and Sumatran rhinos.
 I was a docent for five years at the Los Angeles Zoo.

 I love to travel and have written about my trips to Brazil, Namibia, South Africa, Greece, Istanbul, and London.
 I lived for 18 months in Kyoto, Japan, where I became a crazed sumo fan and studied the art of Japanese archery, kyūdō.